PaddlePaddle/book/06.label_semantic_roles/README.en.md

 ### Create Trainer

-We will create trainer given model topology, parameters and optimization method.
-We will use most basic SGD method (momentum optimizer with 0 momentum).
-In the meantime, we will set learning rate and regularization.
+We will create trainer given model topology, parameters, and optimization method.
+We will use the most basic **SGD** method, which is a momentum optimizer with 0 momentum.
+Meanwhile, we will set learning rate and regularization.

 ```python
 optimizer = paddle.optimizer.Momentum(